sudotman/outer-siraji-repo/README.md

 ### roadmap (short)
+- extract the rules of the language from the grammar book.
+- find out wtf is wrong with the second proverb????
 - adding kinnauri data from the same source.
 - categorizing the words by dialects [segregating bilaspuri, siraji, etc. as filters]
 - script toggle (devanagari/roman; add takri later).